 Take a moment and check out Jenny’s Shanghai Tours to see if a more intimate tour group fits in your budget.
 You’ll learn so much from your time walking around with a local guide and you’ll appreciate the sites so much more!

 I hope you enjoy your time in Shanghai, whenever that may be.
+Even if you decide not to do an intimate walking tour, there are plenty of other great Shanghai guided tours to consider.
 If you’ve already been, do you think there are any other under-appreciated Shanghai destinations that are missing here?
 Leave them in the comments below!